Kero-83/themes/README.md

-Copy the files here to root
+Copy the Directories here to root